There are some phobias out there that may seem humorous at first, but for those who suffer from them on a daily basis, they are no laughing matter.

 A phobia is an extreme fear of something.
 In fact, the word “phobia” comes from the Greek word for “fear.”
 Phobias can be both irrational and paralyzing.
-In fact, irrationality is what makes a phobia a phobia.
+Irrationality is what makes a phobia a phobia.
 Being afraid of the duck at your local pond because he attacked your dog without good reason is rational.
 Being afraid of all ducks everywhere because you think they may be watching you and waiting to strike is not.
-However, despite knowing that this is an irrational fear, those with anatidaephobia cannot stop themselves from feeling intense fear at the very sight of a duck or goose.
+However, despite knowing that this is an irrational fear, those with this specific phobia cannot stop themselves from feeling intense fear at the very sight of a duck or goose.

 According to the National Institute Of Mental Health, about 12.5% of the population lives with a specific phobia.
 A person who is suffering from a phobia will experience both mental and physical symptoms when the related stimulus is present, such as anxiety, a panic attack, shaking, and nausea.
 This is why even the funniest-sounding phobias should still be taken seriously, as there is more than likely someone out there who is suffering from that very condition to the point where it interferes with his or her ability to enjoy everyday activities.
 Online therapy is a great place to get help and a deeper understanding of how these phobias are impacting your life.

 The Origin Of Anatidaephobia

-Anatidaephobia is a creation of Gary Larson's, cartoonist and creator of the popular comic The Far Side, and it is a phobia belonging to the "fictional and humorous" category of phobias.
+Anatidaephobia is a creation of Gary Larson’s, cartoonist and creator of the popular comic The Far Side (published by Universal Press), and it is a phobia belonging to the “fictional and humorous” category of phobias.
 Gary Larson came up with the word based on the scientific word for ducks.
-The word “anatidaephobia” can be broken down into "Anatidae," which is Greek for ducks, geese, and other kinds of waterfowl, and "Phobos," which is also Greek and translates to dread or fear.
+The word “anatidaephobia” can be broken down into “Anatidae,” which is the Greek word for ducks, geese, and other kinds of waterfowl, and “Phobos,” which is the Greek word that translates to dread or fear.